Alumsdesigns/davinaleilaniblooms/README.md

 # 7. Credits

 ## Code
-- Custom website code created by [Developer Name].
+- Custom website code created by Damaris Alum.

 ## Content
-- The content of the website was written by sophia buyoya.
+- The content of the website was written by Damaris Alum.

 ## Media
-- All icons were sourced from [Font Awesome](https://fontawesome.com/).
+- All icons on your site are sourced from two places only:

+Font Awesome — used for social media icons and other UI elements (e.g., <i class="fa fa-facebook-square"></i>)

+Google Material Icons — used for contact details and location (e.g., <span class="material-icons-outlined">location_on</span>)

 Photographs were sourced from:
     - [Pexels](https://www.unspash.com/)